wp-plugins/bodi0s-bots-visits-counter/readme.txt

 None

 == Changelog ==
+= 0.4 =
+Added in-line edit/update of bot's name.
+Added ability to export statistics as XML Spreadsheet file, can be opened by MS Excel.
+Added French translation.
+Bugfixes and small improvements in filtering and sorting of the results.

 = 0.3 =
-Added on-page sort of the table with results.
+Added on-page sort of the table with results (TableSorter 2.14.4 by Christian Bach).

 = 0.2 =
 Added internationalization support.
 For now Bulgarian and English only.